wuxx1559/LZ_Wrapper/README.md

 ## **Step 1**

 The first step is to create a csv file with the input data.
 Here we use the \<trait\>.txt files as input to the **createCSV.py** script.
 The script outputs a file named **assoc.csv**.

+Please run this code in the LZ_wrapper directory where the code resides.

 `python createCSV.py -h` to look at the inputs needed.